espocrm/documentation/docs/administration/web-to-lead.md

 By utilizing Lead Capture feature administrator can create an entry point for capturing leads through API.
 Create an entry point at Administration > Lead Capture.

-* Subscribe to Target List - Created lead will be added to a specified target list;
+* Subscribe to Target List - a created lead will be added to a specified target list;
-* Subscribe Contact if exists - If a contact with the same email exists then contact will be added to the target list;
+* Subscribe Contact if exists - If a contact with the same email exists, then the contact will be added to the target list;
 * Target Team - A team to assign a created lead to;
-* Campaign - Statystics will be avilable in a campaign log;
+* Campaign - Statistics will be available in a campaign log;
-* Payload Fields - Select what fields need to be passsed.
+* Payload Fields - Select what fields need to be passed.

 ### Double Opt-in (confirmed opt-in)

-If double opt-in is enabled then your subscribers will need to confirm their intention to opt-in by clicking on a link in an email.
-The email will be send automatically once data is received through API.
+If double opt-in is enabled, then your subscribers will need to confirm their intention to opt-in by clicking on a link in an email.
+The email will be sent automatically once data is received through API.

 Create Email Template that will be used for a double opt-in.
 You can use following placeholders in a template body:

 * `{optInUrl}` - confirmation URL;
 * `{optInLink}` - confirmation link;
-* `{optInDate}` - date when subscription request was submitted (since 5.6.10);
+* `{optInDate}` - date when a subscription request was submitted (since 5.6.10);
-* `{optInTime}` - time when subscription request was submitted (since 5.6.10);
+* `{optInTime}` - time when a subscription request was submitted (since 5.6.10);
-* `{optInDateTime}` - date and time when subscription request was submitted (since 5.6.10).
+* `{optInDateTime}` - date and time when a subscription request was submitted (since 5.6.10).

-A confirmation link will be added automatically if you didn't insert a placeholder in the email template.
+A confirmation link will be added automatically if you haven’t inserted a placeholder in the email template.

 ## Posting API request

-Your web site need to make a POST request to send form data to you CRM.
+Your web site needs to make a POST request to send the form data to your CRM.
 A request **doesn't require any authorization**.
 You just need to use a specific URL with an API Key.
-Infomation about request is available in the side panel on Lead Capture detail view.
+The information about the request is available in the side panel on Lead Capture detail view.

 Required headers: